BoredHackerBlog/LogDetectionLab/README.md

 - check commit history to see what i fixed
 - invoke-atomicredteam does get installed on workstation1 but Defender will remove some files.

+# vmware project https://github.com/BoredHackerBlog/LogDetectionLabVMWare if you'd like to use that instead of virtualbox

 # resources i used to help me build this (there could be more that i missed. i had too many tabs open)
 https://github.com/clong/DetectionLab